agiil/IT/Arhi.md

 Hea arhitektuur kestab. "_The test of a good architecture is that it will last.
 The sound architecture is an enduring pattern._"

-Thomas:

-- tasakaalustatud
-- struktureeritud
-- elegantne ja lihtne
+Thomas: tasakaalustatud / struktureeritud / elegantne ja lihtne / terviklik.
-- terviklik.

-Booch:

-- resilient
-- simple
-- approachable
-- clear separation of concerns
-- balanced distribution of responsibilities
-- balances economic and technology constraints.
+Booch: toimepidev (_resilient_) / lihtne / arusaadav (_approachable_) / erinevaid aspekte selgelt väljatoov (_clear separation of concerns_) / kohustuste tasakaal (_balanced distribution of responsibilities_) / majanduslike ja tehnoloogiliste piirangute tasakaal.

 ## Arhitektuuri loomise “reegleid”